lalitvj/tweetnomics/README.md

-Visulizing the corealation of CEO tweet with share price trend of company, Starting the v1 with Elon 🔥 Tesla.
+Visualizing the correlation of CEO tweet with share price trend of company, Starting the v1 with Elon 🔥 Tesla.

 ## Available Scripts